Yakovlev SJ-100: Flight testing with new Russian components

-Yakovlev carried out the first flight of its new version of the Superjet 100 featuring all-Russian components – now known as the SJ-100 – in August 2023, albeit initially with SaM146 engines rather than the intended Aviadvigatel PD-8 engines.
+Yakovlev carried out the first flight of its new version of the Superjet 100 featuring all-Russian components – now known as the SJ-100 – in August 2023, albeit initially with SaM146 engines rather than the intended NPO Saturn PD-8 engines.
 In mid-2024, the engine manufacturer was implementing a strategy of using a computer model of the PD-8 for testing in order to reduce the number of required real engine tests, so as to accelerate PD-8 certification.

 Deliveries of the first PD-8 engines for flight testing on SJ-100 aircraft were reported on 11 February 2025.
 The first flight of a SJ-100 with the PD-8 series of engines fitted occurred on 17 March 2025 within a testing programme with two aircraft (one of which had the PD-8 engines fitted).
 This was followed by a PD-8-powered flight on 23 April 2025 with a third aircraft (prototype serial number 97023) that, for the first time, featured an almost complete replacement of imported components.
 On 5 September 2025, the first serial-produced import-substituted aircraft (serial number 97024) completed its maiden flight; at that date 24 SJ-100s were reported to be at various stages of completion.

 Second certification

-According to Aviationfile, United Aircraft Corporation in April 2025 planned to complete certification tests for the SJ-100 by the end of 2025.
+According to Aviationfile, in April 2025 UAC planned to complete certification tests for the SJ-100 by the end of 2025.
 Deliveries of airplanes were to begin in 2026.
+However, it was reported in December 2025 that the PD-8 engine had a problem with maximum thrust power, which would be insufficient for an SJ-100 with a full passenger load.
+On 5 June 2026, type certification for the PD-8 was finally granted by the Russian Federal Air Transport Agency.
+On 20 March 2026 the Russian Federal Air Transport Agency Rosaviatsiya expected to certify the fully import-substituted SJ-100 in July 2026.

+Production start and deliveries

+According to news website RuAviation, deliveries were planned to begin with approximately 12 aircraft in the second half of 2026.
+However, on 18 September 2026, Rostec CEO Sergei Chemezov said that deliveries of the SJ-100 would start only in the second half of 2027.